telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 23. X-Auth-Token

-X-Auth-Token is an optional HTTP Header used in requests.
+X-Auth-Token is an optional HTTP header used in requests.
-It is used as a Access-Control HTTP Header.
+It is used as a Access-Control HTTP header.
 This header is used to provide security to Orion and it is frequently used in FIWARE-CEPHEUS(i.e. an another component used in fiware).
 X-Auth-Token forwarded in ngsi10 notifications.